“Prototyping is the conversation you have with your ideas” – Tom Wujec.

 Few takeaways of this section:

-Do not build everything.
-Leave a room for improvement;
+- Do not build everything.
+Leave room for improvement;

 Accomplishing the project:

 Crafting your own application’s prototype makes you creative, decisive, and innovative.
 Building a prototype can be challenging, but do not forget to build it with a purpose.

 Our advice: Never jump on to the things, go step by step, and lookout for ways to bring the users into the funnel.